12 Days of Christmas 2020 Holiday Gift Guide

 Seven swans a-swimming.”

-Clove is one of the essential oils that you’ll want to be swimming in this year!
+Clove is one of the Essential Oils that you’ll want to be swimming in this year!
 Clove contains a scent that is distinctly warm, spicy and stands out among the rest.
 It stimulates memory and overall mental functioning and alertness, dismissing mental exhaustion.
 It is also an excellent stress reliever, helpful to patients suffering from insomnia.
-Therefore, Clove can aid you for the early hours packed with the exhilarating chaos of Christmas morning!
+Therefore, Clove can aid you during the early hours of Christmas morning, packed with exhilarating chaos!

 Is the stress of the holidays making your stomach upset?
-Used through the ages for stomach related problems such as indigestion or motion sickness.
+Clove has been used throughout the ages for stomach related problems such as indigestion or motion sickness.
 Clove is most commonly used to help immediately numb tooth pain.
 You only need to add a couple of drops onto a cotton swab, then apply on the gums where the pain is felt!
-An added benefit, Clove can freshen your breath.
-It even has appetite-boosting powers.
+As an added benefit, Clove can even freshen your breath.
+It also has appetite-boosting powers.

-Clove’s impressive antiseptic properties can aid in many fungal infections like athlete's foot.
+Clove’s impressive antiseptic properties can aid in many fungal infections, like athlete's foot.
 Again, you only need to add a couple of drops to a cotton swab, then apply to the areas on the bottom of your feet.
 But please remember to dilute with a carrier oil.
-Clove is also well known for being highly beneficial for clearing respiratory problems; unblocking breathing passages.
-Add a couple of drops to a bowl with hot water to use for steam diffusion.
-Slowly inhale the aroma, allowing it the opportunity to open your nasal passages.
+Clove is also well known for being highly beneficial in clearing respiratory problems by unblocking breathing passages.
+Add a couple of drops to a bowl with hot water and slowly inhale the aroma, allowing it the opportunity to open your nasal passages.

 “On the eighth day of Christmas, my true love gave to me: